Meghan Markle Could Give Birth On April 28 According To Statistics, Per ‘The Sun’

 It would be surprising if Meghan was already in labor, considering most people aren’t expecting her due date until later in the month.
 But at the same time, the publication is wondering if Daniel is heading to the U.K. to help Meghan with her makeup for her first appearance with the baby.
 And unsurprisingly, the social media-savvy Duchess is interested in making her debut with the baby on Instagram.

 This explains the perfect timing of Meghan and Harry’s new Instagram page, which has caused its own fever.
 The royal duo has broken a world record for the amount of time it took for them to reach a million followers.
-But that was just the beginning, as the account now boasts over 3.5 million followers.
+But that was just the beginning, as the account now boasts more than 3.5 million followers.

 So far, there’s been no mention of a baby, but the Instagram page is already being updated with news about Harry.
-Photos were posted of the Prince’s visit with YMCA England and Wales, along with his meeting with The Soldier’s Charity.
-The national charity provides help to British Army “soldiers, veterans and their families.”
-With over 368,000 and 115,000 likes respectively, it looks like the new page is going to be a great way for the couple to generate publicity and stay in touch with their fans.
+Photos were posted of the Prince’s visit with YMCA England and Wales, along with his meeting with The Soldiers’ Charity.
+The national charity provides help to British Army “soldiers, veterans, and their families.”
+With more than 368,000 and 115,000 likes respectively, it looks like the new page is going to be a great way for the couple to generate publicity and stay in touch with their fans.

 View this post on Instagram